 This formula will keep the cut off the tool’s tip, which gives better cut conditions leading to longer tool life and better surface finish.
 The clearance value will keep the cut from going past the outer diameter of the tool.
 Ensure your tool radius is large enough to leave some space on either side of the cut, so you aren’t cutting directly at the outer diameter or the tip diameter.

 Radius milling uses a 2D Contour-like toolpath to produce an external fillet.
 Using the 2D toolpath requires a Radius Mill, but you can accomplish similar results with a Ball Mill and 3D contour toolpath.

 8 – Spot Drilling

 You can use center drilling to create a conical shape on the face of your part.
-Center drills are usually shorter and thicker than standard twist drills, so they create accurate cones that will help to keep later drills centered during their operation, and prevent them from “walking” or moving across the surface of the part.
+Center drills are usually shorter and thicker than standard twist drills, so they create accurate cones that will help keep later drills centered during their operation and prevent them from “walking” or moving across the part’s surface.
 When planning a conical cut, we recommend spot drilling deep enough to match the diameter of the final drilled hole.
 If you want a chamfer on the final hole, spot drill a bit larger than the diameter of the drill.

 9 – Drilling

 Drilling will quickly create holes by removing material vertically.
 Drilled holes can be left as simple through holes, countersunk, counterbored, or tapped.
 A Peck Drill cycle can be used for deeper holes which will retract the tool slightly to break the chip, aiding chip evacuation and minimizing tool breakage.